slavrd/terraform-go-redis-counter/README.md

 ## Usage

 * Set up AWS region using environment variable - `export AWS_REGION=my-aws-region`.
 * Assign values to the terraform input variables - [help](https://www.terraform.io/docs/configuration/variables.html#assigning-values-to-root-module-variables).
-The variables and their descriptions are defined in `input.tf`
+The variables and their descriptions are defined in the `input.*.tf` files.
 * run `terraform init` to initialize the terraform project.
 * run `terraform plan|apply|destroy` to manage the AWS resources.